-Heat can be exchanged between neighboring buildings when streets are arranged in grid-like patterns.
-The geometry of the built fabric also controls wind paths through a city's street network.
-The Geddes plan of Tel Aviv-Yafo oriented wide boulevards to channel the prevailing winds off the Mediterranean into the city.
+Heat can be exchanged between neighboring buildings when streets are arranged in grid-like patterns.82 The geometry of the built fabric also controls wind paths through a city's street network.83 The Geddes Plan of Tel Aviv-Yafo oriented wide boulevards to channel the prevailing winds off the Mediterranean into the city.
 They are built around courtyards, skillfully manipulating building massing and open space to create passive cooling.
-District-scale passive cooling that enhances ventilation through linear parks and wind corridors can guide the placement and massing of buildings to avoid blocking wind paths.
-Encouraging air flow with building forms and street orientation, and considering prevailing winds, buildinclude the duration and timing of radiation mitigated by trees.
+District-scale passive cooling that enhances ventilation through linear parks and wind corridors can guide the placement and massing of buildings to avoid blocking wind paths.84 Encouraging air flow with building forms and street orientation, and considering prevailing winds, building height and density, orientation of the sun, and the sky view factor may contribute to cooling.85 For example, the height of buildings can modify wind movement, the width of the street can influence shading, and orientation can include the duration and timing of radiation mitigated by trees.
 On hot days, the cooling benefits of trees along the streets are particularly impacted by such factors.